 “Since the early days of this Court, we have declined to give retroactive effect to statutes burdening private rights unless Congress had made clear its intent . . . .
 The presumption against statutory retroactivity has consistently been explained by reference to the unfairness of imposing new burdens on persons after the fact . . . .
 The largest category of cases in which we have applied the presumption against statutory retroactivity has involved new provisions affecting contractual or property rights, matters in which predictability and stability are of prime importance.”

-The Landsgraf decision cites Bowen approvingly, noting that the Court’s search in Bowen for clear legislative intent authorizing retroactivity “was consistent with the approach taken in decisions spanning two centuries.”
-Id. at 272.
 While noting that Constitutional impediments to retroactive civil legislation have diminished over the years, the Court nevertheless observed that:

 “prospectivity remains the appropriate default rule.
 Because it accords with widely held intuitions about how statutes ordinarily operate, a presumption against retroactivity will generally coincide with legislative and public expectations.”